 It’s a call you never want to get at the office.
 “We’ve had another crash.”
-“Is everyone OK?"
+“Are all drivers and passengers OK?"
 "What are the damages?"
 "Did it happen on a national highway?"
 "Did it affect highway traffic or traffic safety?"
 "How much is this going to cost us?"
 All of these questions rush through your mind.
 Maybe those calls are coming more frequently in your company.
 It’s a trend being observed by companies, safety administrations, and law enforcement around the world.

-The past several years have seen some of the sharpest increases in traffic crashes in decades.
-Of the nearly 5.4 million commercial crashes that happen annually, nearly 40% are caused by distracted driving.
-According to a recent study by Great American Insurance, crash rates are at the highest levels in decades: 19% in rural areas 25% in urban areas, and 41% for high-exposure cities.
+The past several years have seen some of the sharpest increases in traffic crashes and driving accidents in decades.
+Of the nearly 5.4 million commercial motor vehicle crashes that happen annually on our roads, nearly 40% are caused by commercial distracted driving.
+According to a recent study by Great American Insurance, motor vehicle crash rates are at the highest levels in decades: 19% in rural areas 25% in urban areas, and 41% for high-exposure cities.

-Based on the statistics, it’s not a matter of if your company will experience financial loss due to distracted driving, but when.
-Based on a 2015 report from the Network of Employers for Traffic Safety (NETS), distracted driving crashes had an $8.4 billion direct financial impact on employers.
+Based on the statistics, it’s not a matter of if your company will experience financial loss due to commercial distracted driving, but when.
+Based on a 2015 report from the Network of Employers for Traffic Safety (NETS), distracted driving crashes and distracted driving accidents had an $8.4 billion direct financial impact on employers.
 What is your company’s share of that financial loss?
 As one who has the most insight into the cost centers in your company, you know how quickly expenses can grow when dealing with a workplace accident.
 That’s why it’s important to understand the dangers of distracted driving to see just how much distracted driving could be costing your company.
 Only enforceable strong driving policies and education on distracted driving awareness can help prevent distracted driving and bolster carrier safety.

 Crashes Resulting in Injury or Death